Jay-A/nnlab/README.md

 ## Transition Kernel Framework

 A central idea of `nnlab` is the use of parameterized transition kernels as activation function building blocks.

-Instead of treating activations as isolated functions, `nnlab` studies families of functions of the form:

-\[
-\phi(x)=a\,K\left(\frac{x-c}{w}\right)+b
-\]
+Rather than treating activation functions as isolated formulas, `nnlab` separates the mathematical shape of an activation from its configurable parameters.

+A parameterized activation is defined as:

+$$
+\phi(x)=aK\left(\frac{x-c}{w}\right)+b
+$$

 where:

-- \(K\) is a transition kernel,
+- \(K\) is a transition kernel defining the underlying mathematical shape,
 - \(c\) controls the activation center,
-- \(w\) controls transition width,
+- \(w\) controls the transition width,
 - \(a\) controls output scaling,
 - \(b\) controls output offset.

+This allows activation behavior to be adjusted continuously without creating separate activation classes for every variation.

-Initial kernel families include:
+Current transition kernel families include:

+- **Logistic**
+  Smooth bounded sigmoid transition.
+Useful as a general-purpose activation shape and a baseline for comparison.

-- Logistic
+- **Arctangent**
+  Smooth sigmoid-like transition with heavier tails than logistic behavior.

-- Gaussian
+- **Gaussian CDF**
+  Smooth cumulative transition derived from the normal distribution.

-- Cauchy
+- **Gaussian RBF**
+  Localized radial response useful for basis-function style activations and localized feature responses.

-- Polynomial
+- **Piecewise Linear**
+  Simple controllable transition useful for approximating ReLU-like behavior.

-- Piecewise Linear
+- **Polynomial**
+  Flexible algebraic transition families for exploring non-sigmoidal behavior.

-This framework allows systematic comparison of activation shapes and their effects on learning behavior.
+This framework enables systematic comparison of activation shapes, parameter effects, and learning dynamics.

 ---